River Nene: Above Peterborough

 The first recorded attempts to improve the upper river for navigation occurred in 1567 and 1606, when the people of Northampton commissioned surveys.
 In 1653, a printed pamphlet suggested that 33 locks to bypass the mills could be built for £8,000, to make the river navigable.
-Eventually, an Act of Parliament was obtained in 1713, which appointed large numbers of Commissioners, but stated that work could only proceed if any nine of them could find someone to make the entire river navigable.
+Eventually, an act of Parliament, the River Nene (Northampton to Peterborough) Navigation Act 1713 (13 Ann. c.
+19) was obtained, which appointed large numbers of Commissioners, but stated that work could only proceed if any nine of them could find someone to make the entire river navigable.
 No-one was prepared to take on the task, although it appears from the Act that the river was navigable from Peterborough to Alwalton at the time.
-The Act was superseded by a second one obtained in 1724, which allowed the river to be improved in stages, the work to be carried out at the contractor's expense, with the cost to be recouped from tolls.
+The act was superseded by a second act of Parliament, the River Nene (Norfolk) Navigation Act 1724 (11 Geo.
+1. c.
+19), which allowed the river to be improved in stages, the work to be carried out at the contractor's expense, with the cost to be recouped from tolls.
 Robert Wright and Thomas Squire agreed to these terms for the section from Peterborough to the bridge at Oundle North in September 1726, and completed the work by 1730.
 Squire then agreed to the same terms for the next section to Thrapston in 1736, and completed it by late 1737.
 This part of the river was then designated as the Eastern Division.

-A failure to find anyone prepared to work on the Western Division from Thrapston to Northampton resulted in a third Act being obtained in 1756, which allowed the Commissioners to borrow money to finance the work.
-Lenders would become Proprietors of the Navigation, and the work was to begin at Thrapston and extend the navigable section towards Northampton.
-It took the Commissioners two years to agree who should carry out the work, but on 22 June 1758, John Smith jnr from Attercliffe, Yorkshire was contracted to construct 20 pound locks, 20 horse haling bridges and various other works at a cost of £14,070.
+A failure to find anyone prepared to work on the Western Division from Thrapston to Northampton resulted in a third act, the River Nene Navigation Act 1756 (29 Geo.
+2. c.
+69) being obtained, which allowed the commissioners to borrow money to finance the work.
+Lenders would become proprietors of the navigation, and the work was to begin at Thrapston and extend the navigable section towards Northampton.
+It took the commissioners two years to agree who should carry out the work, but on 22 June 1758, John Smith Jnr. from Attercliffe, Yorkshire was contracted to construct 20 pound locks, 20 horse haling bridges and various other works at a cost of £14,070.
 The river opened to navigation in stages over the next three years, with a great celebration being held at Northampton on 7 August 1761 when the work was completed.